Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 Options
 -------

-You can select the viewing direction for a 3D viewport with the *View* menu entries, or by pressing the hotkeys :kbd:`Numpad3` for "side", :kbd:`Numpad1` for "front", :kbd:`Numpad7` for "top".
+You can select the viewing direction for a 3D Viewport with the *View* menu entries, or by pressing the hotkeys :kbd:`Numpad3` for "side", :kbd:`Numpad1` for "front", :kbd:`Numpad7` for "top".
 You can select the opposite directions if you hold :kbd:`Ctrl` while using the same numpad shortcuts.